-- increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - · various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations as our principal customers and in respect of RRI's indemnity obligations to us; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2007 Form 10-K and in "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q.
+- · increases in interest expense in connection with debt refinancings and borrowings under our credit facilities; - · various regulatory actions; - the ability of our customers to satisfy their payment obligations to us; - the ability of Reliant Energy, Inc., now known as RRI Energy, Inc. (RRI), and its subsidiaries and any successors to satisfy their obligations, including in respect of RRI's indemnity obligations to us; - the outcome of litigation brought by and against us; - · system restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such costs; and - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2008 Form 10-K.

 Certain Contractual Limits on Our Ability to Issue Securities and Borrow Money.
-Our credit facility limits our debt (excluding transition bonds) as a percentage of our total capitalization to 65%.
-Additionally, we have contractually agreed not to issue additional first mortgage bonds, subject to certain exceptions.
+Our credit facilities limit our debt (excluding transition and other securitization bonds) as a percentage of our total capitalization to 65%.
+Additionally, we have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.